alvarovitta/Cost-Management/Edit-3.1-Assessing your Azure Migration Cost.md

 Azure Migrate calculates an estimate of costs associated with the post-migration compute and storage.
 Estimates are calculated based on  sizing requirements for a virtual machine (VM) and its disks.

 Azure Migrate calculates:
-- **Compute cost**: Use the Billing API to calculate the monthly cost for the VM based on the recommended VM size.
+- **Compute cost**: The Billing API calculates the monthly cost for the VM based on the recommended VM size.
 The calculation  variables include: the operating system, software assurance, reserved instances, VM uptime, location, and currency settings.
 The API aggregates the cost of all machines to calculate the total monthly compute cost.

 - **Storage cost**:  The total monthly storage costs of all machines.
 Costs are displayed in the currency specified in the assessment settings. *Note*: The calculation doesn't include offers specified in the assessment settings.